 - Protective eye gear or goggles

-No one would want to charge a battery especially when in a hurry.
-But if you happen to find yourself when it is dying, then you should learn how to connect car battery charger.
+No one wants to deal with charging a battery, especially when you’re in a hurry.
+But if that happens, you need to know how to properly and safely connect a car battery charger.
 Check out the following steps.

-Once you know the basic workings of your charger, learn how to connect it to your battery.
-There are two ways to do it.
-First, you can charge the battery while it is still inside your automobile.
-Second, you can do it while the battery has been removed.
-Any of these options works fine.
-To connect, you can attach the red or positive clamp to the battery’s positive post (+).
-Then, connect the black or negative clamp to the corresponding negative post in your car battery (-).
+Once you understand how the battery charger works, learn how to connect it to your battery.
+There are two ways to do it—while it’s still in your car or after the battery has been removed.
+To connect the charger, attach the red/positive clamp to the battery’s positive post (+).
+Then, connect the black/negative clamp to the battery’s negative post (-).

 Find the amps and volts on the car battery charger.
-If you’re looking only to trickle charge, you should adjust the charger’s settings to lower amperage.
-Trickle charging is the better and safer way to charge your battery if you have the time to spare.
+If you’re looking only to trickle charge, adjust the charger’s settings to a lower amperage.
+Trickle charging is a better and safer way to charge your battery if you have time to spare.
 It will also do a better job in the charging.
-On the other hand, you should be able to use higher amperage if you want to start the car fast.
+Use a higher amperage if you need to start the car quickly.

 Tips and Tricks

-- Take note of the charger location.
-Make sure that it is as far away from the battery as the cables allow.
+- Make sure the battery charger is as far from the battery as the cables allow.

-- Do not put the car battery charger above the battery.
-Or else, the gases emitted by the batter could damage it.
-While connecting the battery charger is simple, it can also be dangerous.
-This applies especially true if charging it at a higher voltage using a fast charger.
-You should keep your battery away from the charger.
-Also, make sure you’re not leaving any item on top of the car battery to prevent the damage of the prior.
+- Don’t position the car battery charger above the battery or else gases released by the battery could damage it.
+Connecting the battery charger may be simple, but it can also be dangerous if you’re charging a battery at a higher voltage using a fast charger.
+Always keep your battery away from the charger and don’t leave items on top of it to prevent damage.

-- Do not allow the battery acid to leak or drip on the car battery charger when filling the battery or reading the “electrolyte specific gravity.”
+- Don’t allow the battery acid to leak or drip onto the car battery charger when charging the battery or reading the “electrolyte specific gravity”.

-Hopefully, you’re now feeling confident on how to do it yourself so that you can get back driving again as soon as possible.
+Hopefully, you’re now feeling confident enough to charge your battery.
 Did you like this post?
-Tell us in the comment, or spread the word about it on social media today!
+Leave us a comment below or spread the word on social media today!